pthom/hello_imgui/src/hello_imgui/doc_params.md

     // Size of the application window
     // used if fullScreenMode==NoFullScreen and sizeAuto==false.
 Default=(800, 600)
+    // The size will be handled as if it was specified for a 96PPI screen
-    ScreenSize size = DefaultWindowSize;
+    // (i.e. a given size will correspond to the same physical size on different screens, whatever their DPI) ScreenSize size = DefaultWindowSize;

     // If sizeAuto=true, adapt the app window size to the presented widgets.